mies/wercker-perceptor/views/deployment.md

 ## Post-deploy custom

-During post-deploy you can run scripts needed to run after the deployment itself.
+During post-deploy you can execute scripts needed to run after the deployment itself.

-For Heroku, these script are run on the server of Heroku (<code>heroku run</code>)
+For Heroku, these script are performed on the server of Heroku (<code>heroku run</code>)

 The script or scripts in [wercker.json](werckerjson) in <code>postDeploy</code> are run.